 Loading Events

-Join this online debate to explore how EU Member States manage energy consumer data and how Regulation 2023/1162 supports cross-border interoperability for innovative, data-driven energy services.
+Join this online debate to explore how EU Member States manage energy consumer data and how implementing Regulation 2023/1162 supports cross-border interoperability for innovative, data-driven energy services.

 The management of energy consumer data varies across EU Member States.
 This heterogeneity of the solutions adopted can act as a barrier to market entry, particularly for companies seeking to offer innovative, data-driven energy services.